MRFaria/epics-substitution/README.md

 substitution-fill-table-from-region
 ```
 Creates an aligned org table matching the template substitution table.
 This can be modified and the substitution table updated with the C-c C-c keybinding.
+The substitution table will only be updated if the org table is uncommented, which can be done by running C-c-# anywhere in the table.